kemigoodluck2022-create/General-Hospital-Analysis/README.md

 [Download Dataset](hospital_patient_dataset.csv.xlsx)

+Got it — you want this to represent a **combined Excel + Power BI project**, not just Power BI.
+Here’s a cleaner, more professional and “GitHub-ready” version that reflects both tools and sounds more cohesive and human:

+---

-# 🏥 General Hospital Performance Dashboard (Power BI)
+# 🏥 General Hospital Performance Analysis Dashboard (Excel + Power BI)

 ## 📌 Overview

-This project focuses on analyzing hospital patient data to uncover key trends in patient distribution, treatment cost, and prescription practices.
+This project analyzes hospital patient data using both **Excel and Power BI** to uncover key insights around patient distribution, treatment patterns, and prescription practices.

+The workflow began in **Excel for data cleaning and preliminary analysis**, and was extended into **Power BI for interactive dashboard development and deeper visualization**.

-The goal was to move beyond raw data and build an **interactive dashboard** that provides clear, actionable insights for better decision-making.
+The goal was to transform raw hospital data into a clear, insight-driven dashboard that supports better healthcare decision-making.

 ---